 - Leave your hiking itinerary, and a map marked with the trail you plan to hike, with someone you trust.

 - Wear appropriate, supportive footwear designed for the length of your hike and the expected terrain.
-On rocky trails, wear high-topped boots that help prevent your ankle from slipping and twisting.
+On rocky trails, wear high-topped boots that help prevent you from slipping and your ankle from twisting.
+Trekking poles can be helpful as well.

-- Bring extra clothing–polypropylene and pile are better than cotton, because they won’t lose their insulating value when they get wet–and extra food.
+- Bring extra clothing–polypropylene and pile are better than cotton, because they won’t lose their insulating value when they get wet.

-- Bring iodine tablets or a pump-type watrer filter to purify stream or spring water for drinking.
+- Bring iodine tablets or a pump-type water filter to purify stream or spring water for drinking.

 - Stash lip balm rated SPF-15 or higher and hard candy in a pocket or fanny pack; it helps avoid “cotton-mouth” on the trail.